149th Street–Hostos station: Post-unification

 The original elevators to the White Plains Road Line platforms, and the areas near the elevators, were closed in 1975 due to security reasons.
-The MTA initially stated in February 2014 that there were no plans to reopen the elevators, since the station "was not a main station".
 In 2013, several local institutions and groups of riders protested in support of restoring the elevators.
+In February 2014, the MTA initially stated in February 2014 that there were no plans to reopen the elevators since the station "was not a main station."

-As part of the MTA's 2015–2019 Capital Program, all platforms at the 149th Street–Grand Concourse station are planned to receive full ADA accessibility.
-In December 2015, the MTA initially agreed to repair both elevators in addition to installing another one across the street.
+As part of the MTA's 2015–2019 Capital Program, all platforms at the 149th Street–Grand Concourse station received full ADA accessibility.
+In December 2015, the MTA planned to repair both elevators in addition to installing another one across the street.
 It was estimated that $45 million would go towards this previous elevator installation and repair plan.

-It is estimated that "over $50 million" will go towards the current installation and repair plan.
-Construction on new elevators and the refurbishment of an existing elevator shaft started in August 2020 after a "preliminary design stage".
-Substantial completion was projected for July 2023, but has been repeatedly delayed.
-As of March 2024, completion of the elevators had been pushed back to December 2024.
-As of April 2025, the completion of the elevators has been pushed back to July 2025, two full years after the initial projected date.
-In July 2025, the anticipated completion date was once again pushed back to September 2025.
+By 2020, the MTA planned to rebuild one of the two original elevators so that it operates from the headhouse to the pedestrian overpass above the lower-level platforms, and build two new elevators with three stops.
+It was estimated that "over $50 million" would go towards this new installation and repair plan.
+Construction of the new elevators and the refurbishment of an existing elevator shaft started in August 2020 after a "preliminary design stage".
+The project also involved renovating the Mott Avenue Control House.

+Substantial completion was initially projected for July 2023, but delays mounted.
+In March 2024, completion of the elevators had been pushed back to December 2024, and that November the projected completion date was again pushed back to March 2025.
+In December 2025, the opening of the elevators was pushed further back to 2026, with the MTA citing "unforseen electrical distribution protection needs with the existing electrical distribution room" at the station complex.
+As of July 2026, the MTA was "wrapping up" the project, with plans to open the elevators later that summer.
+The station ultimately became accessible in September 2026.

 In 2022, the New York State Legislature passed a bill to rename the station as 149th Street–Hostos station.
-Governor Kathy Hochul signed the bill into law in June 2022.
-It is likely the station renaming will coincide with the elevators opening at this station.
+Governor Kathy Hochul signed the bill into law on June 30, 2022.
+According to the bill's sponsor memorandum, the renaming was intended to recognize the importance and value of Hostos Community College to the South Bronx community and to further a sense of cultural identity and belonging in the area.